-OlayinkaOyelamiVirtualLawPractice is a global digital legal services firm...a legal subsidiary of OlayinkaOyelamiCorporation (OOCORP) We are leading online legal document preparation service providers with affiliate partners using web-based technology to work with online clients offering small business owners a fast, easy, and economical way to form a corporation, limited liability company (LLC), or other business structure online or by phone.
+OlayinkaOyelamiVirtualLawPractice (OOVLP) is a leading global professional full services law firm, providing a broad range of services and solutions in legal and business advisory services, digital technology networking and alternative dispute resolutions (ADR)...a legal subsidiary of OlayinkaOyelamiCorporation (OOCORP) We offer small business owners a fast, easy, and economical way to form a corporation, limited liability company (LLC), or other business structure online or by phone.

 Need a Lawyer?